About

 Bill Ferris, better known on the internets as billfer, has been blogging since April 2001.
 He’s going to stop talking in the 3rd person now because it is weirding him out.

-I work as an Industrial Engineer for a Detroit area health care provider.
-I didn’t know I could write, but after several years of toiling on various blogs (Baseblogging.net, JairJurrjens.com, TVforTots.com) it has become something that I really enjoy.
+I worked for a decade as an Industrial Engineer for a Detroit area health care provider.
+For the last year I have managed the intranet and social media sites for the same employer.
+I didn’t know I could write, but after several years of toiling on various blogs (Baseblogging.net, TVforTots.com) it has become something that I really enjoy.
 Recently I contributed articles for the 2008 Hardball Times Annual and Tigers Corner 2008.

 I fancy myself a sabermetrician which is reflected in much of my analysis.
 Still, I’m a fan first and find myself rooting for players that aren’t really saber-favorites.
 Really, I’m more of a fanalyst.